keevee/nanocloud/README.md

 Amazon credentials are stored inside the user model.

-ENV[HEROKU_API_KEY] has to be set, so that the heroku-api gem can start and stop workers when needed.
+ENV[HEROKU_API_KEY] has to be set, so that the heroku-api gem can start and stop workers when needed!